BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ## Author

 **Dr. Bidyut Mazumdar**
-Independent Researcher — Decision Intelligence, AI Systems, and Strategic Governance
+Independent Researcher — Decision Intelligence, AI Systems, Strategic Governance

 ---

 ## Disclaimer

-This system provides analytical insights for decision support.
+This system provides analytical insights for decision support purposes only.
-Final decisions remain the responsibility of the user.
+All final decisions and their consequences remain the responsibility of the user.